Human trafficking in Botswana: Protection (2010)

-Prevention
+Prevention (2010)

 The government made moderate efforts to prevent trafficking in and through Botswana.
 During the reporting period, the government did not complete or implement a national anti-trafficking plan of action it began developing in 2008.
 The government continued its participation with NGOs in an anti-trafficking working group.
 During the reporting period, the working group raised the issue of trafficking in the local press and within the government; fostered communication on trafficking issues between the government, NGOs, and other stakeholders; and laid the groundwork for drafting and implementing anti-TI P legislation.
 It produced and disseminated anti-trafficking education posters at all of its border posts and included trafficking awareness segments in some of its law enforcement training sessions.
 In early 2009, a partnership of NGOs and representatives from the government's police, labor, and social services responsible for issues of child labor, including the trafficking of children for forced labor, formed a child labor task force that met regularly throughout the reporting period.
 In mid-2009, the government funded the salaries of two ILO consultants to advise the government on how to strengthen both its laws on worst forms of child labor and enforcement of those laws.
 The task force began developing definitions for what constitutes "hazardous work" under child labor statutes and recommended changes within existing laws to standardize the definition of a "child" under different statutes.
 During the year, the Ministry of Labor conducted child labor inspections and removed at least one child from a situation of exploitative child labor.
 The government made efforts to reduce the demand for commercial sex acts, largely through a broad, well-publicized HIV /AIDS awareness campaign that discouraged commercial sex acts.